How to Select an Air CompressorLast updated on: March 17th, 2020 at: 09:55 am

 - What is the operating duty cycle?

-- What is the first cost?
+- What is the initial purchase price?

 - What is the total cost of ownership?

 To further clarify the compressor selection, it is important to consider the duty cycle of the equipment.
-Certain types of compressors are preferred for continuous duty based on their robust design and ability to run at constant temperature, regardless of demand.
+Certain types of compressors are preferred for continuous duty based on their robust design and ability to run at a constant temperature, regardless of demand.

-Certain reciprocating compressors include forced lubrication, heavy duty valves and efficient inter-cooling which allow the machines to run at much higher duty cycles and still provide years of service.
+Certain reciprocating compressors include forced lubrication, heavy-duty valves and efficient intercooling, which allow the machines to run at much higher duty cycles and still provide years of service.
 Rotary screw and centrifugal compressors are designed for continuous duty.
 Because they have internal cooling, this type of compressor can operate 24 hours a day, 365 days a year as required.
 This type of design, however, comes at a premium.